A 10d view on the KKLT AdS vacuum and uplifting: Discussion

 Simultaneous with the appearance of this work, two other papers appeared discussing the same problem \cite{Carta:2019rhx, Hamada:2019ack}.
 Reference \cite{Hamada:2019ack} set out to do similar computations as done here but came to a different conclusion.
 We differ from \cite{Hamada:2019ack} in the way the energy-momentum tensor in ten dimensions is computed.
 This is also discussed in reference \cite{Carta:2019rhx}.

+We demonstrate the difference in the language of \cite{Hamada:2019ack}.
+There the trace reversed Einstein equations are computed with variations w.r.t. the volume instead of the warp factor.
+Below we mention why this choice is important to reach the results presented in \cite{Hamada:2019ack}.
+Concretely, the 4d curvature can be computed by using the following equation \cite{Hamada:2019ack}\footnote{We use a different convention for the Einstein-Hilbert action than \cite{Hamada:2019ack}.
+This amounts for a difference of a factor 2 in the RHS of \eqref{eq:EinsteinEqHebecker}.}:

+We only look at the terms in the action involving the gaugino condensate where we integrated over 6D space:

+Here we have written the volume dependence coming from the 6D metric explicitly and ignored the warping dependence.

-Our approach is as follows: we vary the D7 brane action to obtains its energy-momentum tensor. \emph{Subsequently} we fill in the vev of the gaugino condensate $\langle \lambda\lambda \rangle$, whose value is set by non-perturbative physics.
+As we have mentioned, our approach is as follows: we vary the D7 brane action to obtain its energy-momentum tensor. \emph{Subsequently} we fill in the vev of the gaugino condensate $\langle \lambda\lambda \rangle$, whose value is set by non-perturbative physics.
 This is how the semi-classical limit is usually defined: one inserts the quantum vevs of operators into the classical EM tensor.
+Following this approach, one finds by evaluating \eqref{eq:EinsteinEqHebecker} and \eqref{eq:EinsteinEqHebecker} that the 4d curvature satisfies: